 where $\gamma_w$ is the visitation count discount factor.
 The higher the discount, the more in the future the visitation count will look.
 In practice, we estimate $W^\beta(s,a)$ using TD learning on the samples produced using the behavior policy $\beta$.
 Therefore, we use the following update

 where $\eta$ is the learning rate, and $\delta^W(s_t,a_t,s_{t+1})$ is the W-function TD error, which depends on the reward $r^W$ (can be either maximized or minimized).
-Subsequently, following the well-known upper confidence bound (UCB) algorithm \citep{lai1985asymptotically}, the behavior policy is greedy with respect to the sum of the Q-function and an upper confidence bound, i.e.,
+Subsequently, following the well-known upper confidence bound (UCB) algorithm \citep{lai1985asymptotically}, the behavior policy is greedy w.r.t. the sum of the Q-function and an upper confidence bound, i.e.,

 where $U_W(s,a)$ is an upper confidence bound based on $W^\beta(s,a)$, and $\coeff$ is the same exploration constant used by UCB1 in Eq. \eqref{eq:ucb1}.

-This proposed approach (1) considers long-term visitation count by employing the W-function, which is trained to maximize the cumulative -- not the immediate -- count.
-Intuitively, the W-function encourages the agent to explore state-actions which have not been visited before.
+This proposed approach (1) considers long-term visitation count by employing the W-function, which is trained to maximize the cumulative --not the immediate-- count.
+Intuitively, the W-function encourages the agent to explore state-actions that have not been visited before.
 Given the current state $s$, in fact, $W^\beta(s,a)$ specifies how much exploration we can expect on (discount-weighted) average in future states if we choose action $a$.
-Furthermore, since the Q-function is still trained greedily with respect to the extrinsic reward as in Q-learning, while the W-function is trained greedily on the intrinsic reward and favors less visited states, our approach (2) effectively decouples exploration and exploitation.
+Furthermore, since the Q-function is still trained greedily w.r.t. the extrinsic reward as in Q-learning, while the W-function is trained greedily on the intrinsic reward and favors less-visited states, our approach (2) effectively decouples exploration and exploitation.
 This allows us to more efficiently prevent underestimation of the visitation count exploration term.
 Below, we propose two versions of this approach based on two different rewards $r^W$ and upper bounds $U_W(s,a)$.

 \paragraph{W-function as long-term UCB.} The visitation reward is the UCB of the state-action count at the current time, i.e.,